-This is is the sixth part of a series taking a historian’s look at the Battle of Helm’s Deep (I, II, III, IV, V) from both J.R.R.
+This is the sixth part of a series taking a historian’s look at the Battle of Helm’s Deep (I, II, III, IV, V, VI, VII.
+VIII) from both J.R.R.
 Tolkien’s The Two Towers (1954) and Peter Jackson’s 2002 film of the same name.
 Last time, we looked at Saruman’s siege tactics and found them badly wanting.
 Even the effective parts of his tactical plan were spoiled by the lack of training, preparation and discipline in his army.

 This week, we’re going to take a fun diversion into discussing the weapons and armor on display at Helm’s Deep.
 How well does the film reflect the actual capabilities of these sorts of weapons and armor?
 And have Saruman or the Rohirrim brought the right tools to this fight?

 This is going to be quite a bit more film-centered than book-centered.
 Tolkien in his writing doesn’t offer detailed descriptions of most of the equipment of the battlefield, although the words he does use can give us a good sense of what he is imagining.
 On the other hand, a film has the opportunity to convey a lot of information through the props they use, which naturally leaves more to say.
 Most of it is…well, not great.
 It’s not great.

 As always, if you like what you are reading here, please share it; if you really like it, you can support me on Patreon.
 And if you want updates whenever a new post appears, you can click below for email updates or follow me on twitter (@BretDevereaux) for updates as to new posts as well as my occasional ancient history, foreign policy or military history musings.

 Swords Out of Central Casting